 You may select different flash/pip speeds by momentarily pressing the Mode switch.
 Each switch press will cycle to the next fpf setting.
-As long as SynFlash is locked to a video reference you are free to select any of the five possible settings: 1-per-sec, stopped, 8 fpf, 10fpf, and 12fpf.
+As long as SynFlash is locked to a video reference you are free to select any of the five, or ten, possible settings.